Choosing a School for Your Dyslexic Child

 Simple adjustments in the classroom and around school can help a dyslexic child too; from the use of contrasting colours on posters – yellow and blue are reportedly the best contrast for many dyslexics – to the carefully chosen colour of ink in the pens used to record information.
 These things can make it easier for a dyslexic child to read more clearly.

-Black text against a white background is too stark for many dyslexic students and can cause visual stress, so at Bredon School for example, all worksheets/handouts and even staff communications are printed on a softer, buff coloured paper.
+Black text against a white background is too stark for many dyslexic pupils and can cause visual stress.
+At Bredon School for example, all worksheets and handouts are printed on a softer, buff coloured paper.

 Using dyslexia-friendly fonts can help too – traditional fonts such as Times New Roman that use a curly form of the letter ‘a’ can confuse.
 Simpler fonts like Comic Sans, which are more akin to printed handwriting, use the more familiar forms of letters.
 All these simple adjustments can be seen to reduce visual stress for the learner.

-In many cases, dyslexic students are eligible for additional time in exams or to receive specialist support in the form a reader or scribe.
+In many cases, dyslexic pupils are eligible for additional time in exams or to receive specialist support in the form a reader or scribe.

-It is important that the school knows how to assess students for this additional support and ensures that the appropriate access arrangements are put in place; otherwise students can be at a distinct disadvantage.
-After all, the purpose of a special access arrangement is to provide a level playing field for all students.
+It is important that the school knows how to assess pupils for this additional support and ensures that the appropriate access arrangements are put in place; otherwise pupils can be at a distinct disadvantage.
+After all, the purpose of a special access arrangement is to provide a level playing field for all pupils.

 Imagine being in a classroom and working twice as hard as some of your non-dyslexic peers to even just record the date and subject matter of the lesson.